Dee68/pp5/README.md

 <summary> Account Profiles </summary>
 <br>

-The account profilesmodel was designed to make it easy for customers to carry out some basic post order options.
+The account profiles model was designed to make it easy for customers to carry out some basic post order options.
 The facility to update their account information, change their shipping address or profile photo.
 Even close their account if they no longer wish to have one.

 ![Accounts](media/readme/profile.png)